Ash-Triple9/portfolio_of_projects/Project 1/README.md

 The second learning model was a random tree classifier to predict the prevalent crime type in a neighborhood.
 Again, even though the confidence detectors (precision, recall etc.) weren't ideal, it just meant that there was not a solid enough trend between the type of crimes and the neighborhood it occurred in.

+To see a detailed documentation of our findings, you can go to the following google doc: https://docs.google.com/document/d/1ldmHuLQZa5c0GG7wCojoj6zXrAsQZNnnyW2vqSe6-H0/edit?usp=sharing